 - This package ships partially frozen with ice packs, may thaw in transit

 - If planning to cook outside the recommended window, place 50/50 soup, mixed fat, shoyu tare, soy reduction, Pork Chashu and rye noodles in the freezer for up to 2 weeks

-- Soup broth, shoyu & shio tare and fats may be kept in the fridge for up to 5 days
+- 50/50 soup, soft eggs can be stored in the refrigerator for up to 5 days

-- Chashu may be kept in the fridge for up to 3 days
+- Pork Chashu can be stored in the refrigerator for up to 3 days

-- Scallions may be kept in the fridge for up to 2 days
+- Scallions can be stored in the refrigerator for up to 2 days

-- Bring 6 quarts of unsalted water in a large pot, make sure there is enough water to keep at a rolling boil once noodles are added.
+- In a large pot, bring 6 quarts of unsalted water to a boil.
+Make sure there is enough water to keep at a rolling boil once noodles are added.

 - In another pot, combine the 50/50 soup, mixed fat, shoyu tare and soy reduction with a whisk.
 Bring to a boil then remove from heat immediately.
-Note: Do not allow soup to boil continuously, as this will make the soup salty as it reduces.
+Note: Do not allow the soup to boil continuously; this will make it salty as it reduces.

-- While waiting for the soup and water to come up to a boil, place Pork Chashu on a plate with paper towel on top and microwave it for 30 seconds, set aside.
+- While waiting for the soup and water to come up to a boil, place Pork Chashu on a plate with a paper towel on top and microwave it for 30 seconds, set aside

-- Place the noodles at the center of the bowls, divide them evenly.
+- Place the noodles at the center of the bowls, evenly divided.

-- With a ladle, carefully divide the hot soup in the bowls evenly.
+- With a ladle, carefully divide the hot soup evenly between the bowls.

 - Place the Pork Chashu centered on the ramen then cut the soft eggs in half.
 Working clockwise, place the eggs around the Chashu along the edge, followed by sliced scallions.
 On the opposite side, place the 2 Nori sheets propped up against the side of each bowl.

 - Enjoy and happy slurping!